stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 A KTX image can also contain an arbitrary number of _key-value_ pairs that provide supplementary information about the image.

-Again we could simple skip this section to position the stream at the start of the image data, but parsing the key-values verifies our understanding of the file format.
+Again this could be skipped to position the stream at the start of the image data, but parsing the key-values verifies our understanding of the file format.

 Each key-value is essentially a byte array: